Wes Moore

 This can be seen in the terms "pro-choice" instead of "abortion," "gay" instead of "homosexual," "transgender" instead of "transvestite," and "sex worker" instead of "prostitute," among others.

-Christians should resist this kind of alteration of terms and use those that truly reflect the morality of the actions themselves.
+Christians should resist this kind of alteration of terms and only use those that truly reflect the morality of the actions themselves.

 [2] “Welcome to Canada, the Doctor Will Kill You Now,” by Nicholas Tomaino, Sept.
 2, 2024. https://www.wsj.com/opinion/welcome-to-canada-the-doctor-will-kill-you-now-maid-euthanasia-foley-29ce77e0.